-Professor Bay is a scholar of American and African American intellectual, cultural and social history, whose recent interests include black women’s thought, African American approaches to citizenship, and the history of race and transportation.
-She holds a Ph.D. and M.Phil. from Yale University and a B.A. from the University of Toronto.
+Professor Mia Bay is the Roy F. and Jeanette P. Nichols Professor of American History at the University Pennsylvania.
+Professor Bay is a scholar of American and African American intellectual, cultural and social history whose recent interests include black women’s thought, African American approaches to citizenship, and the history of race and transportation.

-Bay’s current projects include a new book entitled Traveling Black: A Social History of Segregated Transportation (forthcoming, Harvard University Press, 2019); and a book on the history of African American ideas about Thomas Jefferson.
+Bay’s current projects include a new book on the history of African American ideas about Thomas Jefferson.

-Bay’s work has been supported by the Fletcher Foundation, the National Humanities Center, Robert H. Smith International Center for Jefferson Studies at Monticello; the American Council of Learned Societies, Boston University’s Institute on Race and Social Division Harvard University’s Charles Warren Center and W.E.B.
-Du Bois Centers; and American Historical Association.
-An Organization of American Historians Distinguished Lecturer, Bay is a member of the executive board of the Society of American Historians and serves on the editorial boards of Reviews in American History, the Journal of African American History, and the African American Intellectual History Society’s Black Perspectives Blog.
+Bay’s work has been supported by the Starr Center for the Study of the American Experience, the Fletcher Foundation, the National Humanities Center, the Robert H. Smith International Center for Jefferson Studies at Monticello; the American Council of Learned Societies, Boston University’s Institute on Race and Social Division, Harvard University’s Charles Warren Center and W.E.B.
+Du Bois Centers; and the American Historical Association.
+An Organization of American Historians Distinguished Lecturer, Bay is a member of the Gilder Lehrman Center’s advisory board and serves on the editorial boards of Reviews in American History, the Journal of African American History, and the African American Intellectual History Society’s Black Perspectives Blog.

 Bay is also a frequent consultant on museum and documentary film projects.
 Her recent public history work includes working with the Smithsonian Institution's National Museum of African American History and Culture (NMAAHC) on one of its inaugural exhibits-- “Defending Freedom, Defining Freedom: The Era of Segregation 1876-1968”-- and serving a scholarly advisor to the Library of Congress and NMAAHC’s Civil Rights History Project.